 - height loss 258m

-Stage 3 is another epic day on the Tour du Mont Blanc as you cross over the Col de la Seigne (2516m) from France into Italy.
-There’s also a good chance of spotting marmots once over the Col descending into Vallée de la Lée Blanche.
+Stage 3 is another epic day on the Tour du Mont Blanc crossing over the Col de la Seigne (2516m) from France into Italy.
+There’s a good chance of spotting marmots once over the Col descending into Vallée de la Lée Blanche.

 If you’ve pushed onto Refuge les Mottets the previous day you’ll be bang at the bottom of the Col and ready to push on over early doors.